 A Cundill book is a game-changer; the fresh perspective that its original findings offer on the given topic consequentially alter our way of considering not only the past that it describes, but also the present and future with which its vital links are powerful and manifest.

 These criteria guide our selection process, from triaged lists to summer longlists to official shortlist to finalists to winner.
 Those assessing eligible titles carefully consider each’s fulfilment of the above-mentioned principles.
 In doing so, assessors (whether triage committee members or jurors) keep in mind the Cundill History Prize’s commitment to celebrating history of all origins and to curating lists diverse in: areas and periods of interest, historical approach, country and publisher of origin, and author background.
-The prize particularly invites submissions from authors belonging to marginalised communities, including but not limited to members of LGBT2Q+, BIPOC, and differently-abled communities.
+The prize particularly invites submissions from authors belonging to marginalised communities, including but not limited to members of LGBT2Q+ and BIPOC communites, and people with disabilities.
 Publishers are encouraged to consider diverse representation while selecting the titles they submit for our consideration.